JonKing93/pfdf/docs/api/raster/raster.rst

             Raster.from_points(..., *, dtype)
             Raster.from_points(..., *, dtype, field_casting)

         Builds the raster using one of the data property fields for the point features.
 Pixels that contain a point are set to the value of the data field for that point.
 If a pixel contains multiple points, then the pixel's value will match the data value of the final point in the set.
-Pixels that do not contain a point are set to a default NoData value, but see below for options to specify the NoData value instead.
+Pixels that do not contain a point are set to a default NoData value, but refer below for options to specify the NoData value instead.

         The indicated data field must exist in the data properties, and must have an int or float type.
 By default, the dtype of the output raster will match this type.
 Use the ``dtype`` option to specify the type of the output raster instead.
 In this case, the data field values will be cast to the indicated dtype before being used to build the raster.
 By default, field values must be safely castable to the indicated dtype.
 Use the ``field_casting`` option to select different casting rules.
 The ``dtype`` and ``field_casting`` options are ignored if you do not specify a field.